 So let's simplify the process of selecting.

 For backpacking tents, the following factors can be considered as the cream of the crop.

 Now, let me give a little briefer about these aspects that influence the quality of backpacking tents.

 Keep in mind that our keyword here is "backpacking."
-Hence, we can already exclude tents that can cater to more than six people.
+Hence, we can already exclude tents that can cater to more than 6 people.

 The ideal tents for backing are the compact ones.
-Specifically, you should go with those 1 to 4-person units, since they can provide significant living space without being a burden in the travel.
+Specifically, you should consider lightweight tents that fit 1 to 4 people, since they can provide significant living space without being a burden in the travel.

 Tents that are specified for backpacking applications have cozy interiors.
 But at the same time, this doesn't mean that all backpacking tents have a similar dimension.
 For instance, a 2-person tent from Marmot may be bigger or smaller than a 2-person tent from Coleman.